gravitational/careers/challenges/cloud/challenge.md

 * Ability to run the server conveniently
 * Ability to execute tests against a locally configured Kubernetes config
 * GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
-* Build Releases of the API Server
+* Build releases of the API Server
 * Produce Docker images fit for production

 ### Deployment

 * Create a helm chart for the service
-* Deploy Releases of the API Server to a Kubernetes cluster (and possible dependencies)
+* Deploy releases of the API Server to a Kubernetes cluster (and possible dependencies)
-* Upgrade Releases of the API Server to a Kubernetes cluster (and possible dependencies)
+* Upgrade releases of the API Server to a Kubernetes cluster (and possible dependencies)

 ## Level 5

+### Design

+In addition to including details about the requirements below, the design document should include a section describing how this solution could be deployed to an AWS EKS cluster.
+Please include security considerations as well.

 ### Server